The Gambling Law Review: Netherlands

 Advertising of locally unlicensed games of chance is prohibited pursuant to Article 1(1)(b) of the Act.
 This provision is not a dead letter; the Gambling Authority has taken enforcement action against affiliates advertising the services of remote gambling operators active on the Dutch market in breach of Article 1(1)(a) of the Act.

 Article 4a of the Act provides that licence holders are required to take measures so as to prevent addiction arising through the products that they offer and to ensure that advertising activities are carried out in a careful and balanced way so that excessive participation can be avoided.
 This provision of the Act is fleshed out by secondary legislation, notably the Decree on Games of Chance: Recruitment, Advertising and Addiction and the similarly titled Regulation.
 Further provisions on advertising can be found within the Dutch Advertising Code.
+Particularly detailed requirements are imposed upon remote gambling operators, and advertising has to tie in with the potential for gambling addiction associated with the operator's products.
+Advertising, including offering bonuses, will also be suspended in relation to an individual player should an operator undertake a responsible gambling 'intervention'; the more severe the intervention, the longer the period during which bonuses cannot be offered to that particular individual.

 The year in review